-Key Spatial Challenges Key Spatial Opportunities the physical as well as economic development in the municipal area.
-The industrial area (IA) is under-utilised and maintenance of services inadequate.
+Ke y Spatial Challenges Key Spatial Opportunities The industrial area (IA) is under-utilised and maintenance of services inadequate.
 Ownership is in the form of lease agreements with LEDA as land owner.
 The municipal owned industrial area at Extension J is vacant, unserviced and locked by unresolved land ownership disputes.
 The availability of the vacant business erven in Lebowakgomo, is also subjected to resolving land ownership issues.
 Communities have access to hospitals according to health standards, but evaluation of access to primary health identified a number of settlements with inadequate accessibility.
-The housing demand/backlog is relatively low at approximately 3000 units; The Groothoek, Specon and Mphahlele water schemes and settlements in the central parts of the municipal area is expected to have water deficiency within 5 to 10 years.
-Lebowakgomo.
-The R37, R518 and R519 is strategically located and provides opportunity for movement of people and goods, not only within the municipal area, but also to adjacent cities and town, such as Polokwane and Mokopane.
+The housing demand/backlog is relatively low at approximately 3000 units; The Groothoek, Specon and Mphahlele water schemes and settlements in the central parts of the municipal area is expected to have water deficiency within 5 to 10 years. and provides opportunity for movement of people and goods, not only within the municipal area, but also to adjacent cities and town, such as Polokwane and Mokopane.
 These roads are included in Provincial Public Transport Planning as priority routes for bus and freight transport.
 The plan also includes a future passenger rail link to Zebediela as a proposal.
 The increase in the significance of the roads links, associated increase in traffic volumes, will also increase economic opportunities along the routes; Due to the strategic locality of Lebowakgomo in respect of Polokwane, Tubatse and Mogalakwena, it holds potential to be a preferred residential area provided it offer quality and safe living environments.
 In addition thereto, the relative young population profile create the opportunity to provide educational and recreational facilities, as well as higher educational and training facilities that offer skills required in the surrounding mining environments.
 The Mafefe area holds great potential for tourism due to its location in the mountains and relatively close to the R37 Provincial Corridor.